 6.2 Presentation Tips

-- Serve in a shallow bowl, garnished with fresh cilantro and a drizzle of cream.
+- Serve in a shallow bowl, garnish with fresh cilantro and a cream drizzle.

-- Use colorful plates to highlight the vibrant hue of the dish.
+- Use colorful plates to make the dish pop.

-- Accompany with small bowls of chutney or pickles for added flavors and textures.
+- Offer small bowls of chutney or pickles for extra flavor and texture.

 7. Variations of Butter Cauliflower